numixproject/numix-core/README.md

 ## Script

 ### Dependencies
 The script needs Python 3.x to run.
-The downloading of the icon resources requires [git](https://git-scm.com/) to be installed and accessible via system's PATH.
 The exporting-to-PNG part of the script currently uses [Cairo](https://cairographics.org/) or [Inkscape](https://inkscape.org/).
 The OSX packaging needs [libicns](http://icns.sourceforge.net/) for the `png2icns` command.

 ### How To Use
 1. Download the repo